USEPA/e-manifest/docs/src/Services/Manifest/billing.md

        marked as inactive
    - `revisions`: (when applicable) containing the following information:
      - `amount`: Amount of adjustment on the invoice
-     - `amountType`: "Current", “LateFee”
+     - `amountType`: "Current", "LateFee"
-     - `adjustmentType`: "Increase", “Decrease”, “FullPayment”
+     - `adjustmentType`: "Increase", "Decrease", "FullPayment"
      - `publicComments`:
      - `createdDate`
    - `RecalculationInfo`: (when applicable) containing the following information:
-     - `recalculationReason`: “OriginalSiteBill”, “NewSiteBill”, “SoftDelete”
+     - `recalculationReason`: "OriginalSiteBill", "NewSiteBill", "SoftDelete"

 7. On success, the system returns JSON generated in section 4
 8. If any system errors were encountered during processing, the system will return: